-Our net tangible book value as of December 31, 2013 was approximately \$1.50 per ordinary share and \$1.50 per ADS.
+Our net tangible book value as of December 31, 2013 was approximately \$ per ordinary share and \$ per ADS.
 Net tangible book value per ordinary share represents the amount of total tangible assets, minus the amount of total liabilities, divided by the total number of ordinary shares outstanding.
 Pro forma net tangible book value per ordinary share is calculated after giving effect to the automatic conversion of all of our outstanding preferred shares.
-Dilution is determined by subtracting pro forma as adjusted net tangible book value per ordinary share from the assumed public offering price per ordinary share.
+Dilution is determined by subtracting pro forma net tangible book value per ordinary share from the assumed public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after December 31, 2013, other than to give effect to (1) the issuance of 3,023,996 Class A ordinary shares to Ali WB in the concurrent private placement, being 10% of the total number of ordinary shares to be purchased by Ali WB pursuant to the exercise of its option upon the completion of this offering, at an assumed exercise price of \$15.30 per share, which represents a 15% discount to the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus, including the estimated fair value change of the investor option liability from December 31, 2013 to the exercise date of \$52.1 million and the investor option liability of \$29.5 million as of December 31, 2013; and (2) our issuance and sale of 20,000,000 ADSs in this offering, at an assumed initial public offering price of \$18.00 per ADS, the midpoint of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), our pro forma as adjusted net tangible book value as of December 31, 2013 would have been \$3.11 per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or \$3.11 per ADS.
-This represents an immediate increase in pro forma net tangible book value of \$1.86 per ordinary share, or \$1.86 per ADS, to existing shareholders and an immediate dilution in net tangible book value of \$14.89 per ordinary share, or \$14.89 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after December 31, 2013, other than to give effect to (1) the issuance of Class A ordinary shares to Ali WB upon the closing of this offering, being 20% of the total number of ordinary shares to be purchased by Ali WB pursuant to the exercise of its option upon the closing of this offering at an assumed exercise price of \$ per share, which represents a discount to the midpoint of the estimated range of the initial public offering price shown on the front cover of this prospectus; and (2) our issuance and sale of ADSs in this offering, at an assumed initial public offering price of \$ per ADS, the midpoint of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), our pro forma as adjusted net tangible book value as of December 31, 2013 would have been \$ per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or \$ per ADS.
+This represents an immediate increase in net tangible book value of \$ ordinary share, or \$ per ADS, to existing shareholders and an immediate dilution in net tangible book value of \$ per ordinary share, or \$ per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per Class A ordinary share is \$18.00 and all ADSs are exchanged for Class A ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per Class A ordinary share is and all ADSs are exchanged for Class A ordinary shares:

-Assumed initial public offering price per Class A ordinary share \$18.00 Net tangible book value per ordinary share \$ 1.50 Pro forma net tangible book value per ordinary share after giving effect to the automatic conversion of all of our outstanding preferred shares \$ 1.25 Pro forma net tangible book value per ordinary share as adjusted to give effect to the automatic conversion of all of our outstanding preferred shares, the issuance of Class A ordinary shares upon Ali WB's exercising its option in full and this offering, as of December 31, 2013 \$ 3.11 Amount of dilution in net tangible book value per ordinary share to new investors in the offering \$14.89 Amount of dilution in net tangible book value per ADS to new investors in the offering \$14.89
+Assumed initial public offering price per Class A ordinary share \$ Net tangible book value per ordinary share \$ Pro forma net tangible book value per ordinary share after giving effect to the automatic conversion of all of our outstanding preferred shares \$ Pro forma net tangible book value per ordinary share as adjusted to give effect to the automatic conversion of all of our outstanding preferred shares, the issuance of Class A ordinary shares upon Ali WB's exercising its option in full and this offering, as of December 31, 2013 \$ Amount of dilution in net tangible book value per ordinary share to new investors in the offering \$ Amount of dilution in net tangible book value per ADS to new investors in the offering \$